comphilip/koreader-wiki/Installation-on-ReMarkable.md

+**This page is about Remarkable 1.
+For the status of Remarkable 2 support, see issue #6792**

 ## SSH into your device

 0. Windows users will need to install an [OpenSSH Client](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#installing-openssh-from-the-settings-ui-on-windows-server-2019-or-windows-10-1809).
 Mac OS and Linux users need no extra software.